sushantjadhav416/E-shop_project/README.md

 This is Two teir ASP.NET MVC based web application containerize using Docker and continously Deployed on AKS Using Argo cd Gitops Tool.

-Note.
-Dot NET dependencies are handled using the .csproj at the root directory of the repository.
+**Note:**  Dot NET dependencies are handled using the .csproj at the root directory of the repository.

 # Prerequisites:
 - Dot NET application hosted on the GitHub repo.